Updated: Jul 30

-Our intrepid reviewer, website creator and overall overlord of chief-executive level of tremendousness runs down his own personal top 10 list of 2017 films
+Our intrepid reviewer, website creator and overlord of tremendousness runs down his own personal top 10 list of 2017 films

 Ok, after the heated debates of the Kapeesh?
 Top 10 podcasts, I thought it was about time I communicated my own personal Top 10.
 This would ideally have been written up around late December or mid January but better late than never, right?

 And, I will start by pointing out I still have some glaringly obvious films which I never got round to seeing such as Detroit, Cars 3, Raw, Okja, Patriots Day and the Emoji Movie (maybe not so big a deal with that one).
 And many more.

 Anyways, back to my Top 10.
 So these were films that I connected to most than any films throughout the year, and they are more in line with my tastes than some other films which I can agree are amazingly well told stories (Manchester by the Sea, I'm looking at you).

 So, I will start with the three Honourable Mentions which were cut short of the final top 10 but deserve recognition anyway.

 The Greatest Showman – Having just seen this very recently it is fresh in the mind and has cheekily pipped Kingsman 2: The Golden Circle from the last Honourable Mention slot (although, I suppose, technically I have found a way to get it mentioned right here).
 The praise it has received from many people I know was justified and the staying power it has shown in cinemas is testament to how popular this film has become.
 The catchy tunes, the likeable performances, the sets, the costumes, the touching story and its message of acceptance all collided into one original, well produced musical which I would happily watch again.
 A feat in itself as I would not consider myself the greatest musical fan but this may have kindled an interest in that particular genre.